Friday, 28-11-2014. Day 100.

 It was challenging to peer continually out the peephole, so I gave up and went back to bed.
 The man in the hall kept at it for about an hour, and I really found it hard to get back to sleep.

-When the morning arrived, there was no evidence that he’d been around, and none of the girls had heard any of his noises, which makes me think it may have all been in my head in Murakamian fashion.
+When the morning arrived, there was no evidence that he’d been around.
+The other members of my family hadn’t heard any of his noises, which makes me think the whole scenario might have all been in my head in Murakamian fashion.

 On Moving Apartments